eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-6/trg-6-1.md

 :::

-If you increase the `appVersion` you have to increase also the `version` in `Chart.yaml`, otherwise the workflow will
+If the `appVersion` is increased, also the `version` in `Chart.yaml` must be increased, otherwise the workflow will
 fail:

 ![Chart Releaser Action - Tag error](assets/trg-6-1_chart_release_action_tag-error.png)